We like to keep things simple.

 More Complicated

 Having your lights come on and turn off 6 times a day is more complicated than doing it only twice a day.
 In fact, many timers are only able to turn them on and off once per day.
-They would not even be able to handle a 6/2 schedule.
+Even the best timer for grow lights is unlikely to have this function.
+Few timers would even be able to handle a 6/2 schedule.

 Naturally, you may want to program your cooling equipment to run concurrently with the lights.
 Or to increase in output when the lights are on and run at a lower setting when they are off.